FUNMILAYO-SHODIMU/Analyzing-Socio-economic-Indicators-to-Address-SDG-Goal-1-No-Poverty-Group-1-Project/README.md

 ## Data Cleaning and Preparation

-- The data type was transformed to represent what the data is contained in each column.
+- The data type was transformed to describe the data contained in each column.
 - We introduced a new column to group the countries by their continents.
 - For missing years in each country, we introduced an average aggregations using the available data in past years.
 - We checked for data consistency, accuracy, completion and all data are valid and relevant.